CenterForOpenScience/modular-file-renderer/CONTRIBUTING.rst

 Rendering/Exporting Code
 ++++++++++++++++++++++++

-Renderers are simply callables (functions or methods) that take a file as their first argument and return a :class:`RenderResult <mfr.core.RenderResult>` which contains content(a string of the rendered HTML) and assets (a dictionary of that points to lists of javascript or css sources).
+Renderers are simply callables (functions or methods) that take a file as their first argument and return a :class:`RenderResult <mfr.core.RenderResult>` which contains content(a string of the rendered HTML) and assets (a dictionary that points to lists of javascript or css sources).

 Here is a very simple example of function that takes a filepointer and outputs a render result with an HTML image tag.